About Our Staff

 Originally from the Philadelphia Archdiocese, Kathleen received her elementary faith formation at the Polish-American parochial school she attended in Pottstown, Pennsylvania, and earned her Catholic college preparatory school diploma at Villa Maria Academy, Malvern, on the Philadelphia Main Line.
 She holds a Master of Arts degree in Religious Studies in Dogmatic Theology from St. Joseph’s Seminary, Dunwoodie, Yonkers, New York, the major seminary of the New York Archdiocese; a Master of Arts in Liberal Studies in Humanities, with a concentration in Catholic Theology Expressed through Literature and Film, from Hollins University, Roanoke; and a Master of Arts in Screenwriting and Film Studies, which focused on Catholic Perspectives in Cinema, also at Hollins.
 Her undergraduate degrees are an Associate in Science in Equine Studies and a Hunt Seat Equitation Teacher’s Certificate from Southern Seminary Junior College, Buena Vista, and a Bachelor of Arts in English and Creative Writing, with a Poetry concentration from Hollins College.

 She holds certificates in development and fundraising, business communications, hunt-seat equitation instruction, and worked locally with the Virginia Horse Center Foundation in its early stages.
-In addition to theology, literature, and film studies, she has a background in ballet, music composition and performance, drama, mounted foxhunting, and, liturgy.
+In addition to theology, literature, creative writing, and film studies, she has a background in ballet, music composition and performance, drama, mounted foxhunting, and, liturgy.
 A quote from her patron, St. Catherine of Siena, serves as her guide, “Be who God meant you to be, and you will set the world ablaze.”

 Director of Music and Assistant Director of Liturgy